 You need to add new configuration is of testNG type and class should be mention as you runnable class and other detail should be configured the details.
 Please configure the details and become ready to write your test script.

-I am having two java class files under test folder inside src.
+I am having two Java class files under test folder inside src.
 I am storing locators inside Locators.java and creating test script in Appium.java.
-Creating different classes for different utilities is a best practice.
-We can easily find out the locators of web elements in browser through developer console.
-Finding mobile elements is bit tricky but android studio has inbuilt tool.
+Creating different classes for different utilities is the best practice.
+We can easily find out the locators of web elements in the browser through the developer console.
+Finding mobile elements is a bit tricky but the android studio has inbuilt tool.

 Let me give you a quick brief so that you can find locators.
 You need to open